ibm-cloud-docs/vpc/bare_metal_server_storage.md

 All profiles of Bare Metal Servers for VPC provide one 0.96 TB SATA M.2 mirrored SSD as the boot disk.
 Profile `bx2d-metal-192x768` provides an extra set of NVMe (Non-Volatile Memory Express) U.2 solid-state drives (SSD) as secondary local storage.
 NVMe SSDs provides fast and affordable storage to support options such as VMware vSAN, or customer-managed RAID.
 {: shortdesc}

-Bare Metal Servers for VPC provides unmanaged storage solution.
-You are responsible for managing (such as backing up, encrypting) the storage.
+Storage for Bare Metal Servers for VPC is unmanaged.
+You are responsible for encryption and backing up your data.
 {: important}
 <!--The total size of the NVMe SSD set varies depending on the profile you select.
 The NVMe drives are empty by default.-->